Markestic

 2.3.
 The Agency is entitled to subcontract the Services.
 The Agency shall be responsible for the professionalism of the work produced by the subcontractor(s).

 2.4.
-If the Principal involves an additional actor with whom it has a legal relationship in the implementation, the Agency undertakes to instruct the implementer designated by the Principal to carry out the task, as necessary, in accordance with professional standards.
+If the Client involves an additional actor with whom it has a legal relationship in the implementation, the Agency undertakes to instruct the implementer designated by the Client to carry out the task, as necessary, in accordance with professional standards.

 2.5.
 The Agency shall be entitled to use 3rd party marketing software and solutions, the use and nature of which shall be provided in detail upon the Client’s request.

 2.6.
-If the Principal gives the Agency inappropriate or unprofessional instructions, the Agency shall draw the Principal’s attention to this.
+If the Client gives the Agency inappropriate or unprofessional instructions, the Agency shall draw the Client’s attention to this.
 However, if the Client maintains his instructions despite the warning, any possible damage resulting from this shall be borne by the Client.

 2.7.
 The Agency shall refuse to comply with the Client’s unlawful instructions.
 The Agency shall act in accordance with the Hungarian and European Union legislation in force in Hungary.

 2.8.
-The Agency shall have no financial liability in relation to the decisions taken by the Principal based on the results of the Framework Agreement and the Individual Assignments and the way in which its decisions affect its operations and business performance.
+The Agency shall have no financial liability in relation to the decisions taken by the Client based on the results of the Framework Agreement and the Individual Orders and the way in which its decisions affect its operations and business performance.

 3. Rights and obligations of the Client

 3.1.
-The Principal shall provide the Agency with the information, instructions and accesses necessary for the performance of the Individual Assignment, including, but not limited to, information, instructions and accesses necessary for the performance of the Individual Assignment, in a timely manner, but not later than 3 working days prior to the due date, in order to ensure the performance of the Individual Assignment as scheduled.
+The Client shall provide the Agency with the information, instructions and accesses necessary for the performance of the Individual Order, in a timely manner, but not later than 3 working days prior to the due date, in order to ensure the performance of the Individual Order as scheduled.
 If the Client is in default of these obligations, the Agency’s schedule may be adjusted according to the period of default.

 3.2.
-The Principal shall evaluate and comment on the Creative Drafts prepared by the Agency on the basis of the Specific Assignment and made available to the Principal within 3 working days at the latest.
+The Client shall evaluate and comment on the creative drafts prepared by the Agency on the basis of the Individual Order and made available to the Client within 3 working days at the latest.

 3.4.
-The Principal shall provide the Agency with the possibility of consultation for the performance of the tasks set out in the Framework Contract and the Specific Assignments.
+The Client shall provide the Agency with the possibility of consultation for the performance of the tasks set out in the Framework Contract and the Individual Orders.

 3.5.
 The Client shall be responsible for the authenticity, completeness, correctness and accuracy of the data provided by the Client for processing, and for the delivery of the data by the agreed deadline.